Table of Contents

 3. 5G and Next-Generation Connectivity

-- What It Is: Advanced networks like 5G and 6G offer ultra-fast speeds, low latency, and massive device connectivity.
+- What It Is: Advanced networks like 5G and 6G provide ultra-fast speeds, low latency, and support for massive device connectivity.

 - Future Impact: